netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

 ## Create the Endpoint URLs

 Finally, we'll create our API endpoint URLs.
-This works a bit differently from UI views: Instead of defining a series of paths, we instantiate a router and register each view set with it.
+This works a bit differently from UI views: Instead of defining a series of paths, we instantiate a _router_ and register each view set to it.

 Create `api/urls.py` and import NetBox's `NetBoxRouter` and our API views: